 Incapacity: This ground is similar to one or both of the couple being underage at the time of marriage.
 For incapacity to work as a basis for annulment, one or both of the couple has to be incapacitated at the time of the nuptials.
 For example, your husband drank a large amount of alcohol prior to your ceremony and did not have the awareness to understand what he was doing.
 Or, if your spouse was somehow mentally unfit to enter into the union or not able to comprehend the marriage procedure, you could have a basis for an annulment.

 Bigamy: If either of you was already married at the time you married each other, your current marriage is invalid.
 Being married to someone else and then getting married to another person is called bigamy and is a ground for getting your marriage annuled in New Jersey.

 Duress: If you were threatened or forced to get married under duress, you may be able to get your marriage annulled.
 Did your spouse threaten to harm someone if you didn’t marry him or her?
 Were you in fear that you or someone you love would be harmed if you did not go through with the marriage?
 If you were under any type of threat or coercion at the time of your marriage, it may not be a valid marriage and could be annulled.

 If your situation does not fit any of the outlined criteria above, you probably are not a candidate for an annulment in New Jersey.
 But, you most certainly could still file for a divorce if your marriage is not working out.

-If you need further information about annulment or divorce, please contact us to schedule your free and confidential consultation with one of our qualified and experienced divorce and family law attorneys.
+If you need further information about annulment or divorce, please contact us to schedule your confidential consultation with one of our qualified and experienced divorce and family law attorneys.
 Call today!
 888-888-0919.